carotene/carotene-docs/quick_overview/authentication.rst

 In the first step, we saw how to create a simple chat in Carotene: :ref:`scoreboard-simplechat-label`

-In this one, we will se how to identify users from our backend.
+In this one, we will see how to identify users from our backend.
 Authenticating users is basic for many real-time applications.
-You may want to send messages from your backend to each users with notifications for instance if they have received a new message or if they have received a new payment.
-Also, is a prerrequisite for authorization, that we will cover in another step.
+You may want to send messages from your backend to each user with notifications if, for instance, they have received a new message, or if they have received a new payment.
+Also, authentication is a prerrequisite for authorization, that we will cover in another step.

 In many applications, we will have a backend that receives HTTP requests and sends appropiate responses written in our favorite technology.
-This backend can be written in any language and framework, and now we want to complement it to add real-time capabilities for certain features or sections of our app without having to rewrite everything or duplicate code.
+This backend can be written in any language and framework, and now we want to complement adding real-time capabilities for certain features or sections of our app, without having to rewrite everything or duplicate code.

-We have in our backend a database of users and mechanisms to register and log in users.
+We have in our backend a database of users and mechanisms to register and log users in.
 But, once logged in, we want to authenticate them in the real-time services.

 Let's reuse your existent user providers.
 You will have to provide an endpoint where Carotene will issue ``POST`` requests with authentication petitions, so your backend can decide who is authenticated and who is not.